Taking cancer care further

 We understand that the diagnosis of cancer can seem overwhelming.
-That's why we have compiled, the Cancer Care Guide.
-The Cancer Care Guide provides a list of community resources, national resources and general information to help you learn as much as you can so that you can make informed decisions about your care.
+That's why we have compiled the Cancer Care Guide that provides a list of community resources, national resources and general information to help you.
+Learn as much as you can so that you can make informed decisions about your care.

 Linda and A. Tab Williams Education and Resource Center

 Knowledge is an essential component to help inform and empower you during your cancer journey.
 At the Linda and A. Tab Williams Education and Resource Center, we provide you and your family with a large selection of publications and information on various types of cancer and treatments.
 Resources cover important topics such as:

 - Understanding cancer and treatment options

 - Support groups

 - Clinical trials and research

 We understand the spiritual needs you may have during your illness, and we recognize the importance of holistic care.
 That's why we provide pastoral care on both an inpatient and outpatient basis to help you and your family during this difficult time.
 Some of the pastoral care services we offer include:

 - Assistance with development of advanced directives and/or living wills